-We highlighted two issues that would impact 2020 in the 2019 report and accounts being COVID-19 and demise of Beales.
-These two issues will continue to be the largest factors in 2021.
-However the former Beales properties provide a lot of potential upside and should be considered an opportunity.
-The down side is reflected in their valuations, so we believe we can do well on this low base, adding additional long-term income, and making some capital profits on disposal.
-We believe the external valuation was prudent but time will be the true judge.
+We highlighted two issues that would impact 2020 in the 2019 report and accounts being COVID-19 (which has accelerated structural changes in how businesses operate) and demise of Beales.
+These two issues were the large factors in 2021 and will continue to impact 2022 but less so.
+We are working our way repurposing the former Beales properties, we have let some and sold two vacant properties - the management team believe there is still a lot of potential upside in the remaining properties.
+The down side in the remaining vacant department store properties is already reflected in their valuations, so we believe we can do well on this low base, adding further long-term income, and making some capital profits on disposal.
+We believe the external valuations are prudent but time will be the true judge.